On this page

 About the print map collection

-The Concordia University Library print map collection is located in the Webster Library, on the 4th floor near the south staircase, Bishop side.
+The Concordia University Library print map collection is located in the Webster Library, on the 3rd floor near the north staircase, Mackay side (see its exact location on a floor plan).
 It is accessible during regular library hours.
 To help you find maps in the collection, there is a set of map indexes located at the Ask Us! desk.
 The staff and librarians at that desk will also be able to provide more information or help.
 Please drop by during service hours.

 Below is a complete list of the map series in our collection.

 These topographic or contour maps offer a graphic representation of the physical features of a place.
 Note that we only have the maps covering the province of Quebec and southern Ontario.
 The maps are available at the following scale: